soundpress/RulesOfNYC/docs/c20/index.rst

 *§ 58-36 Vehicle Equipment – In Vehicle Camera System (IVCS).* ::

-(a) When an existing in-vehicle camera system is required to be replaced or when the system is installed, the Taxicab must be equipped with an IVCS that meets the specification of 35 RCNY § 67-12; the system must be installed and maintained by the manufacturer's authorized installer or a Taximeter Business that meets the requirements of 35 RCNY § 67-12 of these Rules; and the IVCS must be functioning and maintained in good working order.
+(a) When an existing in-vehicle camera system is required to be replaced or when the system is installed, the Taxicab must be equipped with an IVCS that meets the specification of 35 RCNY § 67-12; the system must be installed and maintained by the manufacturer's authorized installer or a Taximeter Business that meets the requirements of 35 RCNY § 67-12; and the IVCS must be functioning and maintained in good working order.